In 2009, the local mill shut down two machines, spitting nearly 400 workers into the dirt.

 We stood there staring down that chain,

-Empty hands in a cold rain.
+Empty hands in the cold cold rain.

 The smoke don’t rise, but I still see—